Hierarchical Reinforcement Learning for Automatic Disease Diagnosis: Introduction

 \section{Introduction}

-With the development of electronic health records (EHRs) systems, researchers explore different machine learning approaches for automatic diagnosis~\cite{shivade2013review}.
-Although impressive results have been reported for the identification of various diseases~\cite{jonnalagadda2017text,doshi2014comorbidity}, they rely on well established EHRs which are labor-intensive to build.
-Moreover, supervised model trained for one disease is difficult to be transferred to another, therefore, EHRs are needed for every single disease.
+With the development of electronic medical records (EMRs), researchers have explored different machine learning approaches for automatic diagnosis~\citep{shivade2013review, richens2022artificial}.
+Although impressive results have been reported for the identification of various diseases, e.g. heart failure with preserved ejection fraction (HFpEF)~\citep{jonnalagadda2017text} and autism spectrum disorders (ASDs)~\citep{doshi2013comorbidity}, they rely on well-established EMRs which are labor-intensive to build.
+Moreover, the automatic diagnosis of a certain disease requires EMRs of that type for model training, and is difficult to be extended to other types of diseases.

-In order to relieve the pressure for constructing EHRs, researchers~\cite{wei2018task,xu2019KR} introduce task-oriented dialogue system to request symptoms automatically from patients for disease diagnosis.
-They formulate the task as Markov Decision Processes (MDPs) and employ reinforcement learning (RL) based methods for the policy learning of the system.
-Existing framework utlizes a setting of flat policy that treats diseases and all related symptoms equally.
-Although RL-based approaches have shown positive results for symptom acquisition, when it comes to hundreds of diseases in real environment, the setting of flat policy is quite impractical.
+To relieve the pressure of constructing EMRs, researchers~\citep{wei2018task,xu2019end} introduce the task-oriented dialogue system to request symptoms automatically from patients for disease diagnosis.
+Since the disease consultation is an interactive procedure with multiple time steps, they formulate the task as Markov Decision Processes (MDPs) and employ reinforcement learning (RL) based methods for the policy learning.
+In each round of interaction, the agent either chooses a symptom to request or makes the diagnosis via selecting an action from the joint action space of symptoms and diseases.
+Correct symptom query and disease diagnosis will be rewarded, and the policy is learned by maximizing the expected cumulative rewards.

-In general, a particular disease is related to a certain group of symptoms.
-That's to say, a person who suffers a disease will often carries some corresponding symptoms at the same time.
-As shown in figure~\ref{figure:symptomdistribution}, we present the correlation between diseases and symptoms. x-axis represents symptoms and y-axis is the proportion of diseases related.
-We can easily identify some patterns.
-In other word, each disease has a group of corresponding symptoms and the overlap among different groups of symptoms are limited.
-This motivates us to classify diseases into different groups following the setting of departments in the hospital and design a hierarchical structure for symptom acquisition and disease diagnosis.

-Recently, Hierarchical Reinforcement Learning (HRL) \cite{ronald1998advance,richard1999}, in which multiple layers of policies are trained to perform decision making, has been successfully applied to different scenarios, including course recommendation~\cite{zhang2019hierarchical}, visual dialogue~\cite{zhang2018multimodal}, relation extraction~\cite{feng2018relation}, etc. The natural hierarchy of target tasks are modeled either manually or automatically.
-Inspired by these research, we explore to utlize the clustering information of diseases via HRL to deal with the issue of large action space.